notes were written by Eric Foxley, and are based on an

 Musicians should at all times be aware of the needs of the

-dancers; always slow down, speed up, give more lift, as
+dancers; always slow down, speed up, give more lift or stronger phrasing, as

 appears necessary from watching the dancers.